ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![Launch Intance5a](./images/0.%20Launch%20Instance5a.png)

-* Click on the Launch Instance buttonn.
+* Click on the Launch Instance button.

 ![Launch Instance6](./images/0.%20Launch%20Instance6.png)